Coltthatcher/Mr.Robogers-/README.md

 * _When using the app load the index html in the browser by right clicking the index.html and selecting load live server.
 After that enter a number into the select box and see your results when you press submit.

-_This code depends on HTML, JavaScript, JQueary, VSCODE and GIT to work on your machine_
+_This code depends on HTML, JavaScript, JQuery, VSCODE and GIT to work on your machine_

 ## Known Bugs

-* I could not figure out how to implement the UI logic to work properly
+* No buggies.

 ## License